Digital propaganda revolution dominates Slovak election campaign

 Domestic “political parties learnt how to work with [the malign] information infrastructure developed in Slovakia since 2013”, Krissak says, leading to the current situation in which “manipulation has become the norm” in the current election campaign.

-Vladimir Snidl, a journalist from the liberal daily DennikN, says his friend’s grandmother, a pensioner from Bytca, a town of some 11,000 in north-western Slovakia, was led by social media to be “genuinely scared that American soldiers would rape her in the streets of her hometown” last year after Slovakia signed a Defence Cooperation Agreement with the USA.
+Vladimir Snidl, a journalist from the liberal daily DennikN, says his friend’s grandmother, a pensioner from Bytca, a town of some 11,000 in north-western Slovakia, was led by posts spread on social media to be “genuinely scared that American soldiers would rape her in the streets of her hometown” last year after Slovakia signed a Defence Cooperation Agreement with the USA.

-Snidl says sensational and fear-igniting narratives from obscure outlets that have come to be known as disinformation hotbeds, such as Slobodny vysielac, sister outlet of Czech “Free Radio,” Infovojna , the Slovak version of Infowars, and the more mainstream sounding Hlavne spravy [Main News] flood social media.
+Snidl says sensational and fear-igniting narratives from obscure outlets that have come to be known as disinformation hotbeds, such as Slobodny vysielac, deriving its name from the WWII-era Slovak uprising against the Nazis, InfoVojna , the InfoWars-inspired outlet, and the more mainstream sounding Hlavne spravy [Main News] flood social media.

 Their headlines are repeated in numerous Facebook feeds and replicated by politicians from far-right parties Republika and SNS, as well as from the poll-leading populist Smer party.